 What this course isn't

 This course is an introductory training in Yoga for BackCare – anatomy, common conditions, how to keep your students safe and yoga practices that will improve the health of the low back.
 If you are looking for a well-designed training that will offer you skills you can use immediately with your adult students to help them move more and feel safe – this is it.

 It is NOT a Yoga Therapy training or a training in how to work therapeutically or 1:1 with students with Back Pain.

 You are strongly advised NOT to offer personal medical advice to any student unless you are specifically trained in this field.

 2-weeks before the course start date, a 1.5 hour pack of pre-course reading and videos will be sent to you.
 This will include revision of anatomy and physiology and you will need to have completed this before the course starts.
 Please complete this before the start of the live training and bring any questions to the training.

 You will need a Yoga mat, 3-4 blankets, 4 yoga foam blocks, a yoga bolster, chair and access to a wall.
 Props can be purchased from www.yogamatters.com

 Hours and Certification

-The course is currently being assessed as a BWY Module and certification will be provided on completion.
+The course is a BWY Module and certification will be provided on completion.
 You will also receive a Yogacampus Certificate of Completion.